camlab-bioml/rakaia/README.md

 ## Running ccramic

-After installation, ccramic can be run through conda:
+After installation, ccramic can be run through conda or simply executed using the `ccramic` command:

 ```
 conda activate ccramic